-Slangkop (meaning Snake head) Lighthouse in Kommetjie has been burning brightly since 1914, and becoming fully automated in 1979.
-The tower's light shimmers 33 nautical miles out to sea from its 33 M circular construction.
+Slangkop (meaning Snake head) Lighthouse in Kommetjie has been burning brightly since 1914, and became fully automated in 1979.
+The tower's light shines 33 nautical miles out to sea from its 33 M circular construction.

 First commissioned by Sir Francis Hely-Hutchinson (Governor of The Cape of Good Hope) to safeguard against shipwrecks on the rocky shore.
 One of South Africa's oldest lighthouses it emits four flashes every 30 seconds with a candlepower brightness of 5 000 000 C.D. on a focal plane of 41m above high tide.

-Tours delve into the history of of lighthouses on the South African coast and reveal why South Africa is one of the only countries still with Light House Keepers on staff.
+Tours delve into the history of of lighthouses on the South African coast and reveal why South Africa is one of the only countries that still require Light House Keepers on staff.
 Climb to the top for a revolutionary view of the region, no torches required.

 R10.00 Students & Pensioners